What Remains (film): Production

 Filming took place in Amarillo, Texas, over five weeks.
-A total of 21 students from John Paul the Great Catholic University served in various roles on set, representing over a quarter of the film’s crew.
+Twenty-one students from John Paul the Great Catholic University served in various roles on set, representing over a quarter of the film's crew.

 Release

-The film premiered at the 2022 Austin Film Festival, alongside notable films like Darren Aronofsky’s The Whale (2022 film) and Sam and Kate.
-The film had a simultaneous VOD release and limited theatrical run.
-The film was released on December 2nd, 2022.
+The movie premiered at the 2022 Austin Film Festival, alongside notable films like Darren Aronofsky’s The Whale and Sam & Kate.
+The film had a simultaneous VOD release and limited theatrical run and was released on December 2nd, 2022.

 Reception

 Rod Machen, a film critic for the Austin Chronicle, wrote: "What Remains is an example of what can happen when filmmakers tackle tough issues head on.
 Using non-linear storytelling, What Remains eschews the easy answers of simple movies and takes the audience on a painful ride with a man who tries to do the right thing but can never be sure that he’s pulling it off.
 Real life is always more complicated than we wish it was.”